-With the RCF unallocated, in June the current government made a new announcement stating that £400m of funding had been allocated to support the further roll-out of EV charging infrastructure.
+With the RCF unallocated, and the new Government claiming that the RCF was an unfunded commitment, in June the government announced that £400m of funding had been allocated to the Department for Transport (DfT) to support the further roll-out of EV charging infrastructure.

 Get in touch